rammyasakpal/azure-honeypot-siem-project/README.md

 This repository documents the architecture, workflow, and results of a security project built using **Azure Cloud, Load Balancer, VMs, Honeypot Logging, Azure Log Analytics, and Azure Sentinel**.

-> **Note:** Source code is not available as this was a proof-of-concept architecture built using platform configuration and visualization tools.
+> **Note:** This project focuses on secure architecture design and network monitoring using Azure services.
+While source code is not included, all infrastructure, visualization, and analysis components were implemented and tested.

 ---

-## 🌐 Overview
+## Overview

 This project was designed in two integrated modules: